leedmitri/neotcg/README.md

      - Text form
 - Levels
 - Masteries
-- All ISO decks displayed color coded with links to their Colors TCG deck page.
+- All ISO decks or series displayed color coded with links to their Colors TCG deck page.
 - Needed cards based on ISO decks decks
 - Priority decks displayed in grid format with cards you own and placeholders
 - Pending trades
+- Mass Deck Organization

-An example setup can be seen [here](https://gloomlee.neocities.org/colorstcg/neotcgexample/).
+An OUT-OF-DATE example setup can be seen [here](https://gloomlee.neocities.org/colorstcg/neotcgexample/).

 # How to Use
 The js files beginning with "UPDATE" are the files that a user needs to update and change as they play Colors TCG.
 These files control all of the pages, and must stay in their given format.